in-formation/Synchronicity/README.md

 The program is written using Swift language and the [CoreBluetooth library](https://developer.apple.com/documentation/corebluetooth) for Xcode/Swift.
 No additional downloading is needed to utilize the library as it comes pre installed on Xcode.

+From here, you will be able to build the app and deploy onto your iOS device.
+**Note: Depending on your Mac OS, Bluetooth Low Energy may or may not be supported on the Xcode simulator.** It is recommended to deploy on your personal device.

 ### Arduino Program
 The Arduino board program needs to be uploaded using the [Arduino IDE.](https://www.arduino.cc/en/main/software)